SvenJuergens/minicleaner/Documentation/AdministratorManual/Index.rst

 ------------

 Just install with Extension Manager and create a new scheduler Task "MiniCleaner".
-Set directories to flush, (miniclenaer only empty the directory and not remove it) one per line.
+Set directories to flush, (minicleaner only empty the directory and not remove it) one per line.
-You are not allowed to flush this directories directly:

-typo3, typo3conf, typo3_src, typo3temp, uploads
+You are not allowed to flush this directories directly: typo3, typo3conf, typo3_src, typo3temp, uploads

+*Advanced Mode*:
+if this option is enabled, almost all security checks will be disabled.
+Thus, it is possible to empty any directories on the server, e.g. Server LogFiles or temp files

-**Please have in mind, that you could kill your TYPO3 Installation, so please douple check your paths !!
+**Please have in mind, that you could kill your TYPO3 Installation, so please double check your paths !!
 There is no integrated rollback**

 .. figure:: ../Images/schedulerTask.png